finos/common-cloud-controls/services/storage/object/controls.md

 The following validations must be performed against corresponding Control Implementation capabilities to ensure the Control Objective is thoroughly assessed:

 1. [**CCC.OS.C8.TR01**]{#CCC.OS.C8.TR.01}: Verify that access policies for cloud storage buckets and objects prevent requests with untrusted KMS keys.
+In this case, an untrusted KMS key is one that is not specified as trusted by the cloud storage bucket owner.

 ## CCC.OS.C9: Prevent Replication to Untrusted Destinations